What you need to do to comply with regulations on manufactured products you place on the market in Great Britain.

-A GB based toy manufacturer contracts to supply fully manufactured toys to a shop in GB before 11pm on 31 December 2024.
-The toys are individually identifiable – for example, by individual type, batch or serial numbers.
-This agreement constitutes placing the toys on the GB market before 11pm on 31 December 2024– even if the toys are physically delivered after that.
+A GB based toy manufacturer contracts to supply fully manufactured toys to a shop in GB on 1 January 2023.
+This agreement constitutes placing the toys on the GB market on 1 January 2023 – even if the toys are physically delivered after that.

 An overseas electronics manufacturer contracts to sell individually identifiable and fully manufactured products to an end user (a consumer, for example) who is resident in GB.
 This constitutes placing on the GB market.